Additional Elephant Research Sources for Elephant Mountain

 Musth in Bull Elephants

 Musth is a heightened physiological state in male elephants marked by surging testosterone levels, increased aggression, and distinct behavioral changes.
+This is the condition the two bull elephants were in when they k–ed both Morgan and Eloise.

 - Moss, Cynthia.
 Elephant Memories.
 Chicago: The University of Chicago Press, 2012.